Distribution Management System (DMS)

 Utilities leverage Survalent’s Demand Response capabilities through three optional applications: Dynamic Voltage Regulation (DVR), Load Curtailment, and Rotational Load Shedding (RLS).
 Each function is integrated on the SCADA host, and accessible through the SmartVU interface.

-The Distribution State Estimation (DSE) function extends the functionality of Distribution Power Flow (DPF).
+The Distribution State Estimator (DSE) function extends the functionality of Distribution Power Flow (DPF).
 The DSE function: